cyclus/cyclus/INSTALL.rst

 Installation
 ******************************

-Before going further on the installation proccedure be sure you have installied all the required dependencies listed above.
+Before going further on the installation procedure be sure you have installed all the required dependencies listed above.
 You can also find `there
 <DEPENDENCIES.rst>`_ instruction to install those dependencies depending of the
 system you are working on.